I love WPKN!

 Graceful Land, USA

-In your "free time" you might want to offer a
+In your "free time" you might want

 and how one links to the previous and leads into the following program without compromising the substance of one's own unique offering.

 You do it in Shortcuts and the first fifteen minutes or so of yesterday's show was an excellent example...

 WPKN and you played a song called something like "Paging

 Would you provide suggestions as to how I might get a copy of this?
 And who is the artist...etc.